 Within the limits of available resources, we also participate in Emergency Aid programmes to children in crisis across Africa.
 Our vision is of a prosperous and peaceful African continent where every child lives in safety and dignity and is enabled to reach his or her full potential – African Renaissance.

 We consider it a priority to contribute to a general awareness of disability issues in order to reduce the stigma surrounding children with disabilities.
-A video of our Disability Awareness Programme is available on YouTube and in our Video Gallery.
+A video of our Disability Awareness Programme is available on our YouTube channel.
 We strive to be advocates for needy, vulnerable and marginalised children as well as a voice for the voiceless.

 Mental health conditions among children and young people, particularly those in vulnerable communities are rapidly becoming more pervasive and more urgent.
 Unfortunately, most people do not have access to the resources they need when they need help.
 In 2020, we attempted to address these challenges by compiling a comprehensive list of resources that can help gain a better understanding of Mental Health and Wellness.
-The video on Mental Health and Wellness Resources for Children, Youth and Adults is available on our YouTube channel.
+The video on Mental Health and Wellness Resources for Children, Youth and Adults is available on our YouTube channel and in our video gallery.
 It is our hope that mental health will be given the attention it deserves alongside physical health.

 HOM is a “Character First, Skills Second” organisation believing that who a person is, is more important than what a person can do.
 Staffing is considered carefully because we aim to attract and retain people of good character who demonstrate integrity both at the workplace and in their personal lives.
 We understand that actions and attitudes speak louder than words and that a well-spoken word of encouragement or correction can change a child’s life-course forever.